global

 AYC Scope of Practice policy

-Defines safe teaching practices
+Defines safe teaching practices at each level

 This is some text inside of a div block.